MsPanda21/MsPanda21/README.md

 - 👯 I’m looking to collaborate on **Open-source projects related to algorithms, data structures, and system design**

-- 🤝 I’m looking for help with **-I’m looking for help with connecting with researchers and developers working on computational mathematics, and learning how to apply mathematical models to real-world problems**
+- 🤝 I’m looking for help with **- Connecting with researchers and developers working on computational mathematics, and learning how to apply mathematical models to real-world problems**

 - 💬 Ask me about **- Engineering Mathematics & Applied Statistical Analysis (ASA) - Math for Computing - Algorithms & Data Structures - Competitive Programming - Python for Problem-Solving**